What different shift patterns are possible in the workplace?

 By balancing the needs of your employees in such a way you can create a strong work culture, encouraging the very best out of your staff.

-It works by asking staff members to work four 12-hour shifts in a row, followed by a four-day break before their next “on” period.
-Following the rest period, they can then work four 12-hour night shifts in a row again.
-A four on, three off shift pattern uses essentially the same approach, but with less rest days in between the four days working.
+A 4four-on, four-off work pattern works by asking staff members to work four twelve-hour shifts in a row, followed by a four-day break before their next “on” period.
+Following the rest period, they can then work four twelve-hour night shifts in a row again.
+A four-on, three-off-shift pattern uses essentially the same approach, but with fewer rest days in between the four days working.

-Similar to that of the two-shift pattern, with a four on, four off shift pattern it’s key to ask staff if they have a preference for night or day shifts.
-Although it is always best to provide a balance, by partnering a night owl with someone who prefers to work days, a happy compromise can be made.
+Similar to that of the two-shift pattern, with a four-on, four-off shift pattern it’s key to ask staff if they have a preference for night or day shifts.
+Although it’s always best to provide a balance, by partnering a night owl with someone who prefers to work days, a happy compromise can be made.

 Staggered day shift pattern